Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate:

 Containers can maintain state in memory during task lifetime.
-For persistent state, use external stores (DynamoDB, Redis, RDS).
+For persistent state, you must implement and manage external stores (DynamoDB, Redis, RDS).

 Cost Comparison